SJBRF/asic_design_course2024/README.md

 ----
+## Lab4:

-## Lab4: Use RISC-V Core:Verilog netlist and Testbench and perform the function simulation and observe the ouputs
+**Use RISC-V Core: Verilog netlist and Testbench and perform the function simulation and observe the ouputs**

  We will be using the Verilog Code Netlist and the Testbench of RISC-V architecture that has already been written.
 The reference GitHub repository is :   [(https://github.com/vinayrayapati/rv32i/?tab=readme-ov-file#2-BLOCK-DIAGRAM-OF-RISC-V-RV32I)]